 The total number of category ZM licence is continues to be set at 252, established on a one-to-one basis for each Roe Herring Seine (category HS or FHS) licence eligibility.
-However, the number of category ZM licenses issued within a given year, will be based on the number of Roe Herring seine licenses having selected the Food and Bait Herring option.

 Although a limited number of Food and Bait Herring licenses are issued each year, this is not a limited entry fishery.